Keytruda (Pembrolizumab)

 Pregnancy and Breastfeeding

-Keytruda can cause harm or death to your unborn baby.
-You must use effective contraception while being treated and for at least 4 months after the last dose if you are a woman who could become pregnant.
+Keytruda can harm an unborn baby.
+Effective contraception is required during treatment and for at least 4 months after the last dose.
 Do not breastfeed while taking Keytruda.

 Drug Interactions